saqlaink/CKS/New/Mock1.md

+🛡️ Kubernetes Security Tasks & Solutions
+1️⃣ Crypto-Mining Detection Using Falco
+Task

-1. A pod in the crypto-monitor namespace is suspected of running crypto-mining software.
+A pod in the crypto-monitor namespace is suspected of running crypto-mining software.
 Create a Falco rule that detects the execution of known mining processes like xmrig, minerd, or cpuminer.

 The rule should be added to /etc/falco/falco_rules.local.yaml with below specs:

-Trigger when any of these processes are executed: xmrig, minerd, cpuminer Set the priority to CRITICAL
+Trigger when any of these processes are executed: xmrig, minerd, cpuminer

+Set the priority to CRITICAL

-Output the format: MINING_ALERT: %evt.time,%container.name,%proc.name
+Output the format:

+MINING_ALERT: %evt.time,%container.name,%proc.name

-Tag the events with [container, crypto_mining, mitre_execution] Make sure the rule persists across Falco updates by adding it to the local rules file.
+Tag the events with:

+[container, crypto_mining, mitre_execution]

+Make sure the rule persists across Falco updates by adding it to the local rules file.

 Solution
 Crypto Mining Detection Solution

 To set up a custom Falco rule for detecting crypto-mining processes, please follow the instructions below:

 Save the following rule to /etc/falco/falco_rules.local.yaml to ensure it persists across updates:

 - rule: Detect Crypto Mining Processes
   desc: Detection of known crypto mining software execution
   condition: >
     spawned_process and container and
     (proc.name in ("xmrig", "minerd", "cpuminer"))
   output: >
     MINING_ALERT: %evt.time,%container.name,%proc.name
   priority: CRITICAL
   tags: [container, crypto_mining, mitre_execution]

-Restart Falco to load the new rule using the following command: systemctl restart falco
+Restart Falco to load the new rule using the following command:

+systemctl restart falco

-To test the rule, simulate a mining process execution with this command: kubectl exec -n crypto-monitor deploy/suspicious-app -- sh -c "cp /bin/busybox /tmp/xmrig && /tmp/xmrig"
+To test the rule, simulate a mining process execution with this command:

+kubectl exec -n crypto-monitor deploy/suspicious-app -- \
+  sh -c "cp /bin/busybox /tmp/xmrig && /tmp/xmrig"

-Check the Falco logs for alerts by running: journalctl -u falco -f
+Check the Falco logs for alerts by running:

+journalctl -u falco -f

-You should see alerts formatted as follows: MINING_ALERT: timestamp,container_name,process_name.
+You should see alerts formatted as follows:

+MINING_ALERT: timestamp,container_name,process_name

+2️⃣ Malicious Egress Blocking Using NetworkPolicy
+Task

-2. A security team has identified that pods in the threat-prevention namespace are attempting to connect to known malicious IP ranges used for command and control servers.
+A security team has identified that pods in the threat-prevention namespace are attempting to connect to known malicious IP ranges used for command and control servers.

 Create a NetworkPolicy that:

 Blocks ALL egress traffic to the following malicious CIDR ranges:

 192.168.100.0/24

 10.0.99.0/24

-Allows DNS traffic (UDP and TCP port 53) to ensure basic network functionality Allows all other egress traffic except the blocked malicious ranges Applies to all pods in the threat-prevention namespace The policy should be named block-malicious-egress and should not affect ingress traffic.
+Allows DNS traffic (UDP and TCP port 53) to ensure basic network functionality

+Allows all other egress traffic except the blocked malicious ranges

+Applies to all pods in the threat-prevention namespace

+The policy should be named block-malicious-egress

+Should not affect ingress traffic

 Solution
 Malicious Egress Blocking Solution

 Create a NetworkPolicy that effectively blocks egress to known malicious IP ranges while allowing all other traffic:

 apiVersion: networking.k8s.io/v1